SAP/ui5-tooling/docs/pages/Workspace.md

 For a given Specification Version "workspace/**MAJOR.MINOR**"" we will increment:

-1. **MAJOR** when there are breaking changes that might require additional actions by the project maintainer
+1. **MAJOR** when there are breaking changes that might require additional actions by the project's maintainer
-2. **MINOR** when adding new features that are fully backward compatible
+2. **MINOR** when adding new features that are fully backward-compatible

 All changes are documented below.

 ### Compatibility Matrix

-Unless otherwise noted in the table below, UI5 Tooling modules are backward compatible.
+Unless otherwise noted in the table below, UI5 Tooling modules are backward-compatible.

 Version | UI5 CLI Release
 --- | ---